MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

 * An account with permissions to use the connectors to create your button.
 For example, you will need a Dropbox account in order to create a button that accesses Dropbox.

 ### From the portal
-In this walk-through, let's create a button that starts a Visual Studio Codespaces build and sends notifications to let you know when the build starts:
+In this tutorial, let's create a button that starts a Visual Studio Codespaces build and sends notifications to let you know when the build starts:

 1. Sign in to [Power Automate](https://flow.microsoft.com).
 1. Select **Create** from the left side of the screen.